baibaichen/Blog2/Optimizer/EFFICIENCY IN THE COLUMBIA DATABASE QUERY OPTIMIZER.md

 ### 2.6 Rules

-> Many optimizers use rules to generate the logically equivalent expressions of a given initial query.
+Many optimizers use rules to generate the logically equivalent expressions of a given initial query.
 A rule is a description of how to transform an expression to a logically equivalent expression.
 A new expression is generated when a rule is applied to a given expression.
 It is the rules that an optimizer uses to expand the initial search space and generate all the logically equivalent expressions of a given initial query.

->
-> Each rule is defined as a pair of pattern and substitute.
+Each rule is defined as a pair of **pattern** and **substitute**.
 A pattern defines the structure of the logical expression that can be applied to the rule.
 A substitute defines the structure of the result after applying the rule.
 When expanding the search space, the optimizer will look at each logical expression, (note that rules only apply to logical expressions), and check if this expression matches any patterns of the rules in the rule set.
 If the pattern of a rule is matched, the rule is fired to generate the new logically equivalent expression according to the substitute of the rule.

->
-> Cascades used expressions to represent patterns and substitutes.
+Cascades used expressions to represent patterns and substitutes.
 Patterns are always logical expressions, while substitutes can be logical or physical.
 Transformation rules and implementation rules are two common types of rules.
 A rule is called transformation rule if its substitute is a logical expression.
 A rule is called implementation rule if its substitute is a physical expression.

->
-> For example, **EQJOIN_LTOR** is a transformation rule that applies left to right associativity to a left deep logical expression and generates a right deep logical expression that is logically equivalent to the original expression.
+ For example, **EQJOIN_LTOR** is a transformation rule that applies left to right associativity to a left deep logical expression and generates a right deep logical expression that is logically equivalent to the original expression.
 EQJOIN_MERGEJOIN is an implementation rule that generates a physical expression  by replacing the EQJOIN operator with MERGEJOIN physical operator.
 This physical expression implements the original logical expression using sort-merge join algorithm.
 Figure 8 shows a picture of these two simple rules.
->
-> > - [x] Figure 8.
-Two types of Rules

-许多优化器使用**规则**来生成给定初始查询的逻辑上等价的表达式。**<u>规则是描述如何将表达式转换为逻辑上等价的其他表达式</u>**。将规则应用于给定表达式时，将生成一个新表达式。优化器使用规则**扩展初始搜索空间**，并生成给定初始查询所有逻辑上等价的表达式。

-每个规则定义为一对模式和替代。**模式**定义**<u>==符合规则的==</u>**逻辑表达式结构。**替代**定义了应用规则后逻辑表达式结构。扩展搜索空间时，优化器将查看每个逻辑表达式（注意，<u>规则仅适用于逻辑表达式</u>），并检查此表达式是否与规则集中的任何规则模式匹配。如果匹配某个规则的模式，则根据规则的替换，触发规则以生成新的逻辑等价表达式。

-Cascades 使用表达式表示模式和替代。**模式总是逻辑表达式**，而**替代**可以是逻辑或物理表达式。转换规则和实现规则是两种常见的规则类型。如果规则的替代物是逻辑表达式，则称为转换规则。如果规则的替代物是物理表达式，则称为实现规则。

-例如，**EQJOIN_LTOR** 是一个转换规则，将左到右的关联性应用于左深度逻辑表达式，并生成逻辑上等价于原始表达式的右深逻辑表达式。**EQJOIN_MERGEJOIN** 是一个实现规则，通过将 **EQJOIN** 运算符替换为 **MERGEJOIN** 物理运算符来生成物理表达式。该物理表达式使用 sort-merge-join 算法实现原始逻辑表达式。 图 8 显示了这两个简单的规则。

 <p align="center">
  <img src="./EFFICIENCY IN THE COLUMBIA DATABASE QUERY OPTIMIZER/Figure_8.png" />
- 图 8.
+ Figure 8.
 Two types of Rules
 </p>

 ## Chapter 3.
 Related Work